-When carrying out any of the Council's functions:

-- a) To promote the Council's policies relating to climate change from time to time in force - b) To have regard to the most recent energy measures report from central government
+- a.
+When carrying out any of the Council's functions: - i.
+To promote the Council's policies relating to climate change from time to time in force - ii.
+To have regard to the most recent energy measures report from central government - b.
 To have regard to the Council's strategies for the Environment, Climate Change and Energy.